felixbmuller/sorcerer/README.md

   what files it includes.
 8. Run `sudo update-rc.d nginx defaults` to enable autostart for nginx.
    Add `home/ubuntu/sorcerer/startup.sh` to `/etc/rc.local`.
-If this file does not exist, you can copy the version in `deployment/` to `/etc/.
+If this file does not exist, you can copy the version in `deployment/` to `/etc/`.
 This enables autostart for flask.
 7. To stop the servers, run `killall flask` and `sudo service nginx stop`

-**Note:** This is quite hacky because I need to use the flask development server instead of gunicorn (thats an open issue).
+Note: This is quite hacky because I need to use the flask development server instead of gunicorn (thats an open issue).

-Please have a look at `deploy.sh` if it is suitable for your system before you run it.
-It is very simple.